 More access to residential schools.

-We will guarantee more access to residential schools by requiring the Department of Education and Early Development to provide an annual application period.
-The legislation also would increase the student room-and-board stipends from the State in district-operated residential schools to better reflect true costs.
+Governor Parnell worked hard to create greater opportunities for rural students.
+Besides more funding for digital teaching and his support for vocational and career training, we now guarantee more access to residential schools by requiring the Department of Education and Early Development to provide an annual application period.
+Further, the Governor succeeded in increasing room-and-board stipends from the State in district-operated residential schools, better reflecting true costs.

-- Repeal the Alaska High School Graduation Qualifying Exam and replace it with the student’s choice of the SAT, ACT, or WorkKeys assessments, which measure readiness for postsecondary education.
-The State would pay for a student to take the first test.
+- Repealed the Alaska High School Graduation Qualifying Exam and replaced it with a student’s choice of the SAT, ACT, or WorkKeys assessments, measuring readiness for postsecondary education.
+The State pays for a student to take the first test.

-- Allow high school students the opportunity to test out of a class for credit, to include math, language arts, science, social studies, and native world languages.
-Credits earned would apply to graduation and the Alaska Performance Scholarship.
+- Allow high school students the opportunity to test out of a class for credit, including math, language arts, science, social studies, and native world languages.
+Credits earned would apply toward both graduation and the Alaska Performance Scholarship.

-- Allow tax credits for contributions to scholarships for high school students enrolled in college-credit courses, and for contributions to housing at residential schools serving students statewide.
+- Allow tax credits for businesses that contribute to scholarships for high school students enrolled in college-credit courses, and for contributions to housing at residential schools serving students statewide.